MonoidalAttackTrees/Lina/README.md

 First, it is quite easy to see that a programming language for specifying models is needed, because largely, in practice the models are defined in a pseudo-scripting fashion, and so it begs the question, why are we the first ones to do this?

-Second, As security researchers and practitioners it is fair to say that we consider correctness to be of the utmost importance, and thus, by embedding Lina in Haskell we get to absorb all of its features, and hence, its higher degree of confidence when thinking about correctness.
+Second, as security researchers and practitioners it is fair to say that we consider correctness to be of the utmost importance, and thus, by embedding Lina in Haskell we get to absorb all of its features, and hence, its higher degree of confidence when thinking about correctness.
 Haskell is a statically-typed functional programming language whose advanced typing features can be exploited by Lina to offer a higher degree of confidence to the programmer that other languages cannot.
 In addition, we can take advantage of cutting edge verification techniques like property based testing using QuickCheck as well as refinement types in Liquid Haskell.

 Third, as a programming language we can easily target multiple different automated reasoning tools at once, and easily extend to others.
 For example, we currently support using Maude specifications to prove properties between attack trees; see below.